Vivekanand-R/Industry-Outlook/README.md

 **Key Takeaways**: Total market cap across these industries is $2,078 billion (i.e. 2 Trillion) with a combined workforce of 628,032 employees (only for listed 20 companies, and the industry/sector segmentation could slightly vary depends on the Industry Focus and sub segments like oil & gas).

 These renewable/energy companies excel uniquely, driving growth through innovation, with some undergoing strategic restructuring for the coming year.
+The selection of companies reflects the author's research focus and interests.

 **Case Study 4: Swiss Sectors:**